lmmacul/Apostila-LMA/Basics/README.md

 ## Statistics

-This folder contains some content that is very helpful when working with a lot of data...
+This folder contains some content that is very helpful when working with data.

 # Português
 # Basics